 I’m confident Netflix focuses on many other high-level hypotheses.
 Still, each of the product strategies above has the potential to delight Netflix members in hard-to-copy, margin-enhancing ways.

 The GEM Model

-After twenty years, Netflix’s membership continues to grow at a fast rate.
+After twenty years, Netflix’s membership continues to grow fast.
 Here’s how the company might force-rank growth, engagement, and monetization today:

-I think Netflix will continue to prioritize growth to build economies of scale, its brand, and establish an even larger network effect via its hardware partners.
-Second, Netflix will look for ways to improve its economic efficiency so that it can re-invest the additional profit in original content.
+I think Netflix will continue prioritizing growth to build economies of scale, grow its brand, and establish an even larger network effect via its hardware partners.
+Second, Netflix will look for ways to improve its economic efficiency to re-invest the additional profit in original content.
 Third, Netflix will continue to increase engagement, as measured by monthly retention.
 But with only a 2% monthly cancel rate, this metric is getting harder and harder to improve.

 The SMT Lockup

 Below, I outline four product strategies on the left, along with the proxy metrics and tactics that correspond to each hypothesis:

 I’ll focus a little on the “better watching experience” strategy, highlighting the lockup with its proxy metric and tactics.
 The theory: If members experience exceptional visual and sound quality, they will be less likely to cancel Netflix.
 But because retention is so hard to move, the product team needs a more sensitive proxy metric.
 I speculate that the “percentage of members who watch at least 40 hours/month” is a reasonable proxy — more watching will increase retention.
 Two of the projects that may improve the watching experience are better lip-synching for foreign titles and the roll-out of server-based UI for all hardware partners, ensuring members have the most up-to-date browsing and viewing experience on their TV.

 The Rolling 4-Quarter Product Roadmap

 Here’s my speculative roadmap, beginning in Q3 2020: